3000-Level Course Descriptions

 An autobiography can distort; facts can be realigned.
 But fiction never lies: it reveals the writer totally. - V.S Naipaul

-In this generative workshop, we will focus on crafting original short stories.
-Student manuscripts will form the primary texts, in addition to some assigned reading and in-class writing exercises.
-You are welcome to submit both literary and genre fiction.
+In this intensive workshop-based creative writing course, we will focus on crafting memoir, short fiction, and novel chapters written for young people (ages 13+).
+Student manuscripts will form the primary texts, in addition to some assigned reading and in-class exercises.

-Questions that we will explore but are not limited to: how do we craft compelling pieces of short fiction?
-What is the difference between literary, upmarket and commercial fiction?
-Within a stylistical, literary, and ethical context, what should we be aspiring to, as practitioners of this genre, and how can we be successful in breaking into the industry?
+Questions that we will explore but are not limited to: What is “emotional truth” told when using only the facts?
+What are the best ways to understand quality in a text written for young adults?
+How do we construct powerful pieces of short fiction?
+Within a stylistical, literary, and ethical context, what should we be aspiring to, as practitioners of this genre, and how can we be successful in breaking into the writing industry?

-Students will have the opportunity to workshop a draft of their short story during the term and they are responsible for placing as much attention on critique as on their own craft.
-Learning to write and evaluate short stories will be the focus of the workshop, and we will hone our creative processes to produce engaging works of fiction.
+Students will submit 1-2 pieces of creative work during the term (depending on workshop size) and are responsible for placing as much attention on critique as on their own craft.
+Learning to successfully execute these three prose genres will be the focus of the workshop, and we will learn to hone our creative processes to produce compelling, original works of writing.
+The fall semester will focus on creative nonfiction (memoir) and the winter semester will focus on fiction (adult and young adult writing.)

-As this is an intermediate writing workshop, students should be fairly independent, committed, and motivated to improve their craft.
+As this is an intermediate 3000-level writing workshop, students should be fairly independent, committed, and motivated to improve their craft.
 Late workshop submissions without permission will receive a zero if they are submitted a week after the deadline.
 Similarly, if you are being workshopped and you are unable to attend, we may not be able to accommodate you because of scheduling.
 It is your responsibility to switch with another student if you know that you will be away that week.
-If you cannot commit to submission deadlines and/or participate in a respectful peer review environment, the writing workshop may not be the right class for you.

-Students are selected for this course based on the strength of their writing sample.
+Students are selected for this course based on the strength of their writing sample: 5 pages of fiction and 5 pages of creative nonfiction (double-spaced).

 Course Delivery: IN PERSON